newscorp-ghfb/NewsKit/docs/wsl.md

 * `sudo apt-get install xdg-utils --fix-missing`
 * `export DISPLAY=$(route.exe print | grep 0.0.0.0 | head -1 | awk '{print $4}'):0.0`
   * add this to your .bashrc or .zshrc profile if you don't want to do this every time you run the tests

+You should now be able to run cypress tests.